The Brain Leeches: Filming

 Principal photography took place in 1978.
 The film was shot using an old Auricon 16mm camera, and (expired) nine-year-old black and white film stock obtained from an Orlando, Florida, television station where Ray worked.
 The alien invaders were represented by large rubber ants purchased at a dime store for 19 cents apiece.
 Earthlings under mind control by the aliens were portrayed as having all-white eyes.
 The special effect was achieved by applying white tape to the actors' eyelids.
 The destruction of the alien headquarters (the TV station where Ray worked) was depicted using stock footage of a nuclear explosion from an old 16mm documentary found in the television station's film archive.

 Score

-The film score is a public domain recording of Moussorgsky's Pictures at an Exhibition, taken directly from a "cheap record album".
-According to Ray: "No effort was made to synchronize any of the music to the picture".
+The film score is a public domain recording of Mussorgsky's Pictures at an Exhibition, taken directly from a "cheap record album".
+According to Ray: "No effort was made to synchronize any of the music to the picture.
+We just put on a classical record and let it play."
 Portions of the film were shot at a bar, The Foxhead Tavern, in Orlando.

 Production of The Brain Leeches was completed, on budget, for $298.00.